 We use an Asobu pour-over with a thermal carafe to keep the coffee warm when the pour is complete.

 Lastly, if you grind your own coffee make sure you are grinding to a size that is applicable to the brewing method you are using.
 If you are using a French press, grind using a more course setting.
 If a drip or pour-over method, grind to a more medium setting.
 Be sure to consult your grinder user manual to find the best setting to use.
 If you are using ground coffee from Cairn you’ll find it performs well with drip, pour-over and French press methods.

 There you have it, some opinions from a coffee roaster who doesn’t like to spend a lot of time fussing over his coffee preparation first thing in the morning.
 Everyone’s different, but I need coffee to concentrate, complex coffee preparation requires concentration, I don’t use complex methods in the morning.
 Later in the day?
-A decaf latte is a nice afternoon break.
+An espresso with milk (1:1 ratio for me) is a nice afternoon break.